 Elegant and refined, Indigo aims to be the new benchmark for the Motorhome category thanks to its design and cutting edge furnishing solutions.
 The front is impressive and aggressive, with tapered and streamlined shapes, brought out by the structure around the windshield and elegant grille.
-The location of the lights, positioned on the front wheel arches, gives the vehicle a sly “look”.
+The position of lights, positioned on the front wheel arches, gives the vehicle a sly “look”.
 It is truly striking at first glance.

 The Lagoon Resort redesigns an uptown portion, Eastwards of Sal Rei, Boavista.